xeluior/chat/README.md

 ### `--prompt`

-Change the prompt that is displayed for input
+Change the prompt that is displayed for input.
+The sequences %t and %T can be used to display the current token and max token count for the model, respectively.
+Default prompt is '%t/%T > '

 ### `--save`